 - constrictions in the head

-All these sensations that you may experience during meditation are normal, especially as a beginner.
+All these sensations you may experience during Meditation are expected, especially as a beginner.

-At every moment of life, your body is used to being in a continuous activity.
-The moment you change its status, it needs time to learn to stay still.
+At every moment of life, your body is used to continuous activity.
+When you change its status, it needs time to learn to stay still.
 Just be patient and give it time to adjust.

-When you meditate, your mind and body enter a state of relaxation, which may make you fall asleep.
+When you meditate, your mind and body relax, which may make you fall asleep.

-For the first time as a beginner, falling asleep is an excellent thing.
-It means that you allowed yourself to calm down, and relax enough to leave yourself in the state to recover your body and mind.
-This is a major indication of authentic meditation.
+For the first time as a beginner, falling asleep is excellent.
+It means you allowed yourself to calm down and relax enough to leave yourself in a state to recover your body and mind.
+This is a significant indication of authentic Meditation.

-But, if happen to fall asleep every time you meditate, it means that you do not have enough rest, and you should devote more time and attention to this issue.
+But, if you fall asleep every time you meditate, it means you do not have enough rest, and you should devote more time and attention to this issue.

-All thoughts, sensations, sounds, emotions, and sleep, are experiences that are part of meditation.
-You will see that the more you practice the art of meditation, the more you will reach another level of your existence, much higher than you had when you started.
+All thoughts, sensations, sounds, emotions, and sleep are Meditation expeMeditationou will see that the more you practice the art of MedMeditationhe, the more you will reach another level of your existence, much higher than you had when you started.

-These experiences help you evolve and will be the best confirmation of your transformation.
+These experiences help you evolve and will best confirm your transformation.

 The tensions accumulated over time in each part of the body leave their mark and influence your emotional and physical health.

-Also, your repressed feelings, expectations, or unsatisfied needs, turn with time into emotional or physical disorders, and if you do not change the way you relate to them, they will continue to manifest at the deepest level.
+Also, your repressed feelings, expectations, or unsatisfied needs turn with time into emotional or physical disorders.
+If you do not change how you relate to them, they will continue to manifest at the deepest level.

-But with the help of meditation, you can get rid of these negative aspects.
+But with Meditation’s help, you can eliminate these negative aspects.

-For beginners, stress relief during meditation practice can be manifested through yawning, sighing, crying, smiling, laughing, moments of revelation, intense emotions, or visual experiences.
+For beginners, stress relief during Meditation manifests through yawning, sighing, crying, smiling, laughing, moments of revelation, intense emotions, or visual experiences.

-On the physical level, you may have a feeling of heaviness or lightness, a feeling of cold or heat, tingling, or waves of energy in certain parts of the body.
+On the physical level, you may feel heaviness or lightness, a sense of cold or heat, tingling, or waves of energy in certain body parts.

-During meditation, you can also visualize colors, shapes, symbols, and faces of loved ones, or of those who passed away (which happened in my case).
-But don’t get scared, because it is part of the awareness process.
+During Meditation, you can also visualize the colors, shapes, symbols, and faces of loved ones or those who passed away (which happened in my case).
+But don’t get scared because it is part of the awareness process.

-Each person lives differently from the experiences during meditation because it also depends on the emotional baggage they have.
+Each person lives differently from the experiences during Meditation because it also depends on their emotional baggage.